BESTSELLER/vault-backend-migrator/README.md

 ##### Setup

-You'll want to `go get -f -u github.com/adamdecaf/vault-backend-migrator` this project.
+You'll want to `go get -f -u bitbucket.org/bestsellerit/vault-backend-migrator` this project.
 It will pull down the vault source code to your GOPATH too.

-There's also a [docker image](https://hub.docker.com/r/adamdecaf/vault-backend-migrator): `docker pull adamdecaf/vault-backend-migrator`

 ##### Exporting